TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Conclusions and Limitations

-In this paper, we presented the TiROD dataset to evaluate CLOD systems for tiny mobile robots.
-The dataset was collected across multiple domains, indoors and outdoors, providing a testbed for assessing real-world challenges such as domain shifts, motion blur, and noisy sensor data, typical of Tiny Robotics applications.
-We benchmarked various CLOD techniques using NanoDet, a lightweight object detector.
-The results showed that replay-based approaches consistently outperformed regularization methods.
-However, the performances of these techniques with respect to Cumulative Training suggest that further advancements are necessary to successfully apply CL in this context.
+In this paper, we introduce the TiROD dataset along with a comprehensive benchmark for evaluating CLOD systems on resource-constrained mobile robots.
+The dataset was collected across multiple domains, indoors and outdoors, providing a testbed for assessing real-world challenges such as domain shifts, motion blur, and noisy sensor data, conditions commonly encountered in Tiny Robotics applications.
+We evaluated various CLOD techniques in two different scenarios using NanoDet, a lightweight object detector.
+The results showed that Replay-based approaches, especially when using representative sampling strategies, consistently outperformed regularization methods.
+This suggests the former can better adapt to new environments without catastrophically forgetting the old ones, at least when past data is available.

-In the future, we plan to increase the dataset size by adding more classes and domains and expanding the benchmark to other lightweight object detectors.
-This is an ongoing effort, and new architectures, such as YOLOv8-nano, are already being evaluated and added to the website.
-Furthermore, we intend to explore on-device training techniques tailored for object detection in tiny mobile robots.
+However, the performance gap with respect to Cumulative Training shows that the current methods for Continual Learning are still far from optimal in real-world and resource-constrained scenarios with significant domain shifts.
+New approaches are therefore needed to close this gap, especially for tiny autonomous robots with limited memory resources.

+While TiROD introduces a novel controlled research benchmark for CLOD in the tiny robotics domain, its current scale remains limited.
+To build the robustness required for real-world applications across diverse sites, weather conditions, and sensors, we welcome community contributions of compatible datasets (requiring COCO-style annotations and hardware specifications such as camera type and robot platform), aiming to collaboratively expand the benchmark's scale and diversity.

+Finally, while this benchmark focuses strictly on vision-based Continual Learning, future work could also explore multi-modal data selection strategies by incorporating additional sensors, such as IMUs or wheel odometry, to enable smarter replay buffer management.